Ambar

 Type: Heirloom

-Description: scallop-shaped fruit with
+Description: scallop-shaped fruit with white shell

 Cooking Uses: good for roasting, stir-fry, and when baked